mg878/PoW_model/README.md

 # PoW_model

-M. Ghafari et al.: A mechanistic evolutionary model explains the time-dependent pattern of substitution rates in viruses
+Ghafari et al.: A mechanistic evolutionary model explains the time-dependent pattern of substitution rates in viruses

 ## Codes